Largest artificial non-nuclear explosions: Naples Caterina Costa explosion

-On 28 March 1943, in the port of Naples, a fire broke out on Caterina Costa, an 8,060-ton motor ship with arms and supplies (1,000 tons of gas, 900 tons of explosives, tanks and others); the fire became uncontrollable, causing a devastating explosion.
+On 28 March 1943, in the port of Naples, a fire began on Caterina Costa, an 8,060-ton motor ship carrying arms and supplies (1,000 tons of gas, 900 tons of explosives, tanks and others); the fire became uncontrollable, causing a devastating explosion.
 A large number of buildings around were destroyed or badly damaged.
 Some ships nearby caught fire and sank, and hot parts of the ship and tanks were thrown great distances.
-More than 600 dead and over 3000 wounded.
+More than 600 people died and more than 3,000 were wounded.